30 Dec Cracked heels

 - Applying the wrong type of preventative cream.
 A lot of clients will say that they put cream on regularly but their heels STILL become dry and cracked.
 Sorbolene or Vitamin E cream will not work for this type of condition.
 You will need a urea-based cream.
 Urea is a keratolytic agent which means it moisturises the skin at the same time as enhancing the shedding of the skin cells ‘aka’ makes the hard thick top layer of your skin soft and comfortable again.

 If you are having issues with dry, cracked or painful heels then book an appointment with us today.
 It is one of the easiest conditions to treat but needs to be done by a professional Podiatrist.

 What does Podiatry Treatment for cracked heels involve?

 Treatment usually involves firstly analysing the heel fissure presentation and identifying WHY it has occurred.
-Then, the skin can be gently removed.
+Then, the skin can be gently and painlessly removed.
 The urea-based cream is applied at the appointment and you can walk out feeling 100 times better than when you walked in.
 It’s actually a very simple and easy fix.
 Sometimes the patient might be sent off to apply twice daily urea-based cream and a second appointment 7 days later is organised to ensure the heel cracks are completely gone.